Fixing PHPMailer and AJAX Email Sending Problems

 Command Description

-$mail->Host Specifies the SMTP servers to use.
+$mail->Host Gives the list of SMTP servers to be used.

 $mail->SMTPAuth = true; Enables SMTP authentication.